Hop Flavor Profiles

 Golding – Goldings have been popular for a couple centuries thanks to their earthy, peppery, and bright, lemon-like character.

-Northern Brewer– this are perhaps best known in the US for appearing in steam beers (aka California common beers), Northern Brewer offers a minty woodiness alongside pine-like aromas.
+Northern Brewer– this is perhaps best known in the US for appearing in steam beers (aka California common beers).
+Northern Brewer offers a minty woodiness alongside pine-like aromas.